 Bible League International equips under-resourced churches with the Word of God in a way they can read, understand and share with their neighbors.
 These are the latest updates from our global ministry.

-Almost 2 years ago in a small village in India, a passionate believer named Ajalria and his young family chose Similguda.
+Almost 2 years ago, a passionate believer named Ajalria and his young family settles in a small village in India.
 “As I was training with Church Planter Training, I was sincerely touched by God’s Spirit.
 I knew I had to find a place with no existing church and start one,” he recalls.
 “So I prayed to God to lead me to a place to build a church and God led me here.”

 From a modest Project Philip Bible study, Ajalria nurtured the new believers and together they began to grow.
 Soon, they were building a church for the group that grew to almost 50 people.
 “The people around us complained about us building a church in their area.
 They asked us to stop building.
 We told them that we are here to bring peace and that we believe God is building the church.”